brgmnn/audio-transcoder/README.md

 Here is the contents of the default script file:

 	#!/bin/sh
-	oggenc -q 5 "$1" -o "$2"
+	lame -V 0 "$1" "$2"

 Very simple, `$1` is the source file path and `$2` is the output file path.
-This script encodes `$1` using the vorbis encoder at q=5 and places the output in `$2`.
+This script encodes `$1` using the lame mp3 encoder with variable bitrate quality 0 and places the output in `$2`.
-You will need vorbis-tools installed to use this default script.
+You will need lame installed to use this default script.
 If you are not sure about how your script file should look like, there are several example scripts provided in the `encoders` folder.

 Next modify `settings.json` to set the source file extension and output file extension.